omarahmed571/My-Project/README.md

 -	Containerized a sample application with Docker and pushed images to container registry.
 -	Automated image build, tag and publish using GitLab CI pipeline.
 -	Packaged Kubernetes manifests into Helm charts for templated deployments.
--	Configured Argo CD to synchronize manifests from Git to Kubernetes for automated delivery.
+-	Configured Argo CD to synchronize manifests from Git to Kubernetes for automated deployments.

 # Tech-Stack